nandilugio/pepython/README.md

 # PePython

 Need help organizing your project's tasks?

+Don't want to learn a complex tool with an unnecessarily cumbersome syntax or API?

+Want to specify your tasks __in plain Python__ still having easy and flexible __access to the shell__?

-Just call PePython!
+**Just call PePython!**

 ## Install